 We have made the spreadsheet as easy as possible to use, meaning there are only a few tasks you need to do to get up and running and a very simple guide on how to use it.
 Meaning you can start tracking employee absences in a matter of minutes.

 1. Setting up your spreadsheet

-To begin with, you will need to add details of the different teams in your business, who is the manager of these teams and then add all the employees who are in these teams.
+To begin with, you will need to add details of the different teams in your business, who is the manager of these teams, and then add all the employees who are in these teams.

 In each tab, there are 3 team areas that you can include a total of 10 employees in.
 Your first task is to add the team names at the top of these boxes and the manager’s name.

 Once you have done that, now add all the employees who sit in that team to each of the boxes.
 Simply delete where it says, ‘Employee 1’ and add the employee’s name.
-Remember to add the manager as well, they need to take a holiday too.
+Remember to add the manager as well, they need to take a vacation too.